No results found

-Home / Population and society / Articles / Supreme Court agrees to review 'Remain in Mexico' policy
+Home / Population / Articles / Supreme Court agrees to review 'Remain in Mexico' policy

 On February 18, the Supreme Court agreed to review whether the Biden administration’s ending of the Migrant Protection Protocols was legal.
 The policy, otherwise known as Remain in Mexico, requires people fleeing persecution who arrive at the southern US land border to wait in Mexico as they wait for their immigration hearing.
 It only applies to people from countries other than Mexico.